 “We must create a new art, an art of today, a Fascist art”—Benito Mussolini.

-Architecture in the Nazis’ Germany
+The Architecture of the Nazis’ Germany

 On the other hand, in the 1930s, the Nazi Ruler had a grown plan of architectural propaganda in Germany.
 The architecture was used in the Nazi regime as like as every other art form.
-Hitler projected plans for not only rebuilding of Berlin but also change of the total architecture to see the whole Germany with the Nazi image.
+Hitler projected plans for not only rebuilding of Berlin but also the change of the total architecture to see the whole of Germany with the Nazi image.

 Nazi Architectures, Hitler’s Image

 Hitler, the Nazis’ Ruler expected that architecture would play a role like a book that will hold and provide the message of the Nazi regime to the future generation.
-While rebuilding Germany, Hitler, the Nazis’ Ruler attempted to replicate the past history, particularly the Aryan history in the contemporary architectural arts because he wanted to recreate the authentic past to highlight the glory of his Nazi dictatorship.
+While rebuilding Germany, Hitler, the Nazis’ Ruler attempted to replicate the history, particularly the Aryan history in the contemporary architectural arts because he wanted to recreate the authentic past to highlight the glory of his Nazi dictatorship.

 “When people experience inwardly periods of greatness, they represent those periods through external forms.
 Their word thus expressed is more convincing than the spoken word: it is the word in stone.”– Adolf Hitler.